SeanGavan/382-Lab-6/README.md

 ## Testing Methodology
 In order to test the code, I placed the methods required in the while loop.
 I then tested them one at a time to ensure that the code worked for what I had intended.
 In order to make sure the timing was right (especially for the turning methods) I created while loops within the methods that would take up time and also accomplish what movement I wanted.
 After the loops were finished, the motors were turned off so that the bot would stop--showing that another movement method was starting.
 Once the methods had been shown to work, I had to ensure that they lasted long enough to be evident in the functionality check.
 This meant slowing the intervals and increasing the time taken by the while loops.
 ## Observations
+Upon conclusion of the lab, the uses of timers has been shown to be quite expansive once again.
+It also allowed me to gain experience on wiring something and actually implementing the MSP430 using both hardware and software.
 ## Documentation
 I worked with C2C Kiernan on getting my hardware working.
 I took his advice on how to wire the circuitry.
 Capt.
 Trimble helped me repair a blown fuse on my bot, and more wiring issues.